 One day Mike decided to take matters into his own hands.
 He applied himself fully towards learning as much about health & fitness as possible.
 A few years later, he had the lean, strong, and muscular body he always dreamed about.

 Mike has since become one of the most prolific trainers and coaches in the world.

-He is relentless in educating himself about health & fitness and takes a more intellectually rigorous approach compared to most other trainers and coaches.1 Whether you are listening to his podcast, reading his articles, reading one his best-selling books, Mike is tirelessly sharing his knowledge with as many people as possible.
+He is relentless in educating himself about health & fitness and takes a more intellectually rigorous approach compared to most other trainers and coaches.1 Whether you are listening to his podcast, reading his articles, reading one his best-selling books (affiliate link), Mike is tirelessly sharing his knowledge with as many people as possible.

 Why You Should Read “The Little Black Book Of Workout Motivation”